aerogear/aerogear-unifiedpush-server/README.md

 ## However
 Because of this work, we highly recommend using the [stable branch](https://github.com/aerogear/aerogear-unifiedpush-server/tree/0.10.x), as discussed above!

+## Developing and releasing UI

+The sources for administration console UI are placed under `admin-ui`.

+For instructions how to develop and release Admin UI, refer to [`admin-ui/README.md`](https://github.com/aerogear/aerogear-unifiedpush-server/blob/master/admin-ui/README.md).

 ### Any questions ?